 18.2 In all games it is the player’s responsibility to protect his/her hand at all times.

-18.3 In all games a dealer may inspect a player’s hand at the completion of the hand.
+18.3 In all games a supervisor or abovemay inspect a player’s hand at the completion of the hand.

 18.4 In all games if a player shows another player his/her hand, at the completion of the hand, he/she shall be required to show the entire table, upon request.

+18.5 Provided all hole cards are exposed at the showdown (open and flat on the table), a particular player is eligible to win the pot regardless of whether or not they are aware of the value of their hand or their hand is identified as a winning hand by the Dealer.

+18.6 A player’s chip(s) must remain on the table in full view of all participants, with the highest denomination chip(s) the most prominent.

+18.7 Players who have been picked up will be placed on the top of the waiting list for the game that they were picked up from if they return within 20 minutes from the time they are picked up.
+Players returning after 20 minutes from the time they were picked up will be placed on the bottom of the list for that particular game.

+18.8 Players may have the option of seat choice where possible, but the poker room supervisor has the final say on all allocations of seats.

 18.9 Run it Twice (All flop games) (proposed by Dunedin)